Tips for creating visual concepts, color scheming, and content scheduling

 According to several resources and our own research, there are a couple of time slots with a promise of high engagement.

-- Firstly, it seems that Instagram’s audience in general is mostly active late at night, around 2 a.m. and in the afternoon, around 5 p.m.
+- Firstly, it seems that Instagram’s audience in general is mostly active during lunch hours between 11 am and 1 pm and late at night, around 2 am but also in the evening, between 7 pm and 9 pm.
 Note that these are not times when most people are posting, but the ones when the majority of users are active – liking, commenting, and reposting the content on Instagram.

-- Next, weekends are often a “social media” days, as many people use this time relax and dive into various digital activities.
-Saturday night and Sunday afternoon seem to be the most engaging times during the weekend.
+- Next, weekends are often “social media” days, as many people use this time relax and dive into various digital activities.
+Saturday seems to be the most engaging day during the weekend.

-- On workdays, evenings seem to be the most engaging times – from 5 p.m. all the way to 3 a.m.
-And when it comes to a particular day which scores the highest engagement on Instagram during the week, the winner is Wednesday.
+- On workdays, evenings seem to be the most engaging times – from 5 pm all the way to 3 am And when it comes to a particular day which scores the highest engagement on Instagram during the week, the winners are Wednesday and Thursday.

 Whatever marketing tactic you might be considering, always think of your own target group.
 See in which time zone they’re most active, especially if the business you’re promoting is focused on a particular location.
 According to that data, you’ll be able to tweak and setup your posting schedule.